Trinity School Newbury Academy Trust

 - 5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?

-If you think that your child needs to be seen by a Speech and Language therapist, Occupational Therapist or Physiotherapist you can make an appointment to see your GP to raise your concerns.
-Alternatively you can contact the SENCO to discuss the possible support for your child.
+If you think that your child needs to be seen by a Speech and Language Therapist, Occupational Therapist or Physiotherapist you can make an appointment to see your GP to raise your concerns.
+Alternatively, you can contact the SENDCo to discuss the possible support for your child.
 The meeting will determine the next course of action.

 - 5.5: What arrangements does the school have for liaison with Children's Social Care services?

 We have access to a full time Family Support Worker who is able to signpost families to appropriate support and intervention groups.
-The Family Support Worker also delivers workshops and sessions.
-We also use the LA procedures for Referral and Assessment to Social Services and can access Help For Families support.
+We also use the Local Authority procedures for Referral and Assessment to Social Services and can access The Supporting Families Programme.

 - 6.1: What SEND training is provided for teachers in your school?

 All staff receive safeguarding training.
-All staff receive annual medical training in Epilepsy, Diabetes and use of Epipens.
-Other training sessions related to SEND are organised throughout the year as part our the staff CPD programme.
+All staff receive annual medical training in Epilepsy, Diabetes, Asthma and use of Epipens.
+Other training sessions related to SEND are organised throughout the year as part of the staff CPD programme.

 - 6.2: What SEND training is provided for teaching assistants and other staff in your school?

-All teaching assistants receive safeguarding training.
-All staff receive annual medical training in Epilepsy, Diabetes and use of Epipens.
-Other training sessions related to SEND are organised throughout the year as part our the staff CPD programme.
+All teaching assistants and support staff receive safeguarding training.
+All staff receive annual medical training in Epilepsy, Diabetes, Asthma and use of Epipens.
+Other training sessions related to SEND are organised throughout the year as part of the staff CPD programme.

 - 6.3: Do teachers have any specific qualifications in SEND?